PrinceNasit/Door-Lock-System-using-Arduino-Uno/README.md

-# Door-Lock-System-using-Arduino-Uno

-# Secure Access System using Servo and Keypad
+# Door Lock System using Arduino Uno

 This project demonstrates a simple security system using an Arduino board, a servo motor, a keypad for entering a passcode, and an LCD display for interaction.